pauloeduardogodoy/PizzaCalc/README.md

   (ideal 90–140 s window) with a progress bar and continuous alarm, so you never burn it.
 - **Hands-on mode** — A top button opens a **full-screen** step-by-step, one phase at a time (poolish → final dough → maturation → balling → baking), with large text and buttons for use at the bench.
-It shows the real quantities and the water temperature, and reuses the **same timers** for mixing and the oven in the matching steps.
+It shows the real quantities, the water temperature and the **times computed by the schedule** on each step (start, planned bake, maturation, appretto…).
+It reuses the **same timers** for mixing and the oven in the matching steps.
 Keeps the screen on automatically while open.
 - **Step-by-step schedule** — Plans backwards from poolish start + baking time + appretto length.